conan513/ds-patches/README.txt

 - The authors of SMAA
 - The authors of the OBGE VSSAO effect
 - The artists of:
-Crow's Claw, Demetori, Silver Forest, Foreground Eclipse, Thousand Leaves, Undead Corporation, Unlucky Morpheus, Dark Phoenix, Aquaelie, TAMUSIC, Riverside, xi-on, SAVE THE QUEEN, East New Sound and Shinigawa Satellite for providing the development soundtrack
+Crow's Claw, Demetori, Silver Forest, Foreground Eclipse, Thousand Leaves, Undead Corporation, Unlucky Morpheus, Dark Phoenix, Aquaelie, TAMUSIC, Riverside, Kissing the Mirror, xi-on, SAVE THE QUEEN, East New Sound and Shinigawa Satellite for providing the development soundtrack